 When it comes to becoming an influencer, size matters.

-Those with between 1,000 and 10,000 followers are known as micro influencers.
-They don't necessarily reach a lot of people, but their followers tend to see these accounts as highly credible.
+Those with between 1,000 and 10,000 followers are known as micro-influencers.
+They don't necessarily reach a lot of people, but their dedicated followers tend to see these accounts as highly credible.

 For example, if a local yoga teacher posts an image where she's brushing her teeth with Tom's toothpaste, it seems authentic or at least more authentic than a traditional paid advertisement by Tom's.

 There are also mega influencers—those with over one million Instagram followers.
 With 139 million Instagram followers, Selena Gomez is a mega influencer.
-Beyoncé is another mega influencer.
-She has 116 million followers.
-A product in the hands of a mega influencer is destined for great sales.
+Beyoncé is another mega influencer with 116 million followers.
+A product in the hands of a mega influencer is likely destined for great visibility and sales.

-Further down the list of mega influencers is 90-year-old Helen Ruth Elam Van Winkle.
+Further down the list of mega influencers, and most surprisingly, is 90-year-old Helen Ruth Elam Van Winkle.
 Better known by her Instagram name, @baddiewinkle, she has eight grandchildren, three great-grandchildren, and 3.7 million Instagram followers.

 Her journey to Instagram fame started in 2014.
-With help from her granddaughter, Baddiewinkle set up an account.
+With help from her granddaughter, @baddiewinkle set up an account.
 She began posting colorful photos of herself with witty captions.
-Often seen wearing wild color combinations and vibrant prints, Baddiewinkle's posts caught the eye of mega influencers Rihanna and Miley Cyrus.
+Often seen wearing wild color combinations and vibrant prints, @baddiewinkle's posts caught the eye of celebrity mega influencers Rihanna and Miley Cyrus.

-Proving just how much influence influencers wield, once mega influencers Rihanna and Miley Cyrus started following her, @baddiewinkle's follower numbers skyrocketed, lifting her up to mega influencer status.
+Proving just how much power influencers wield with their followers, once Rihanna and Miley Cyrus started following her, @baddiewinkle's follower numbers skyrocketed, lifting her up to mega influencer status.

 As with most influencers, not all of @baddiewinkle's posts promote a particular product.
 Some posts, like the one of her and her dog lounging atop a Casper mattress, are quite obviously promotional.